 Seth and I walked to the Jewish cemetery and cleaned the moss off the stones and said prayers.
 The cemetery was well maintained and had not been damaged during the Nazi period because it bordered on a Psychiatric Hospital and a Christian cemetery.

 Vacha had been a border town in East Germany and thus no one from my immediate family had visited.
 It is a beautiful village that time has forgotten.
 I felt as if I was back in the 1920s and admire the strength of my grandparents—maintaining their Orthodox Jewish life in this little German village.
 Kaufmann and Therese Schon were part of a community of 20 Jewish families.
 They lived on Steinwegstrasse (1915 views on right).

-They were also cattle dealers just like my other grandparents, as the bill of sale on the left proves.
+They The Schons were cattle dealers like my other grandparents, as the bill of sale on the left proves.
 Herr Georg Hess and his wife from Wolferbutt are paying off the cost of a cow purchased on Nov.
 5, 1934.
 It seems that Kaufmann Schon was also a shochet as the document on the right from the provincial Rabbi Dr. M. Cahn from Fulda reveals.

 Just as in Herborn, I went on tour of the town and was shown where the Jews used to live and the synagogue used to stand and curiously a restored mikvah.
 It was haunting and I felt like an American Indian visiting former grounds where ancestors had worshipped.
 There were no more Jews in this village.
 Only signs and memorials and a room in the local museum.

 A mural within Vacha’s Town Hall.
 Much of it depicted Vacha through the ages.
 The 20th century was skirted over.

 A testament to Vacha’s former industry